Airbus CEO hopes for smoother production flow in 2017

 Problems with engines for the A320neo were one of the issues during 2016.
 Bregier said the Pratt & Whitney (UTX.N) engines were now working well, but added: "That doesn't mean they don't need to be improved."

-On the wide-body A350 plane, which experienced delays due to cabin issues, Bregier said he believed the program was largely de-risked and that reliability should rise to above 99 percent in one year.
+On the wide-body A350 plane, which experienced delays due to cabin issues, Bregier said he believed the programme was largely de-risked and that reliability should rise to above 99 percent in one year.

 (Reporting by Tim Hepher; Writing by Victoria Bryan; Editing by Sudip Kar-Gupta)